keel-hq/keel.sh/docs/README.md

 Server should be reachable on: http://localhost:8065/

 Now, enable "incoming webhooks" in your Mattermost server.
-Documentation can be found [here](https://docs.mattermost.com/developer/webhooks-incoming.html):
+Documentation can be found [in the incoming webhooks section](https://docs.mattermost.com/developer/webhooks-incoming.html):

 ![Mattermost webhooks](/img/docs/mattermost-webhooks.png)